 A map of critical facilities in San Francisco created collaboratively by the San Francisco Department for the Environment and the Emergency Management Department.

-To estimate the critical power needs (or loads) of each building, the project team worked with the Department of Emergency Management and other city departments to identify building functions required during an emergency.
+To estimate the critical power needs (or loads) of each building, the project team worked with building managers and other city departments, including the Department of Emergency Management, to identify building functions required during an emergency.

-To help with the next step in the planning process—the technical feasibility analysis—the San Francisco team created an online solar+storage critical load sizing calculator.
+To help with the next step in the planning process—the technical feasibility analysis—the San Francisco team created an online solar+storage critical load sizing calculator, which is free for public use.
 This tool helps size batteries to ensure a building has enough power to run critical loads during emergencies, and determines whether there is sufficient physical space onsite to accommodate the system.
-The San Francisco calculator, which is free for public use, allows building owners and city departments across the country to develop preliminary solar+storage equipment sizing estimates on a portfolio of buildings so they can incorporate optimum scenarios into their energy resilience strategies.
+The calculator allows building owners and city departments across the country to develop preliminary solar+storage equipment sizing estimates on buildings so they can determine if solar+storage is suitable for their buildings without large upfront costs or resources.

 The San Francisco team estimated the critical loads for each of their case study projects, and created a report summarizing the process.